juancarlospaco/bitcoin-lightning/README.md

   I investigated to use https://t.me/lntxbot but it has no HTTP API.
   I investigated to use Bitrefill but it has no HTTP API.
   I investigated to use Binance but it has no Lightning API.
+  Anyway the idea of the Lightning network is that the API server does not really matter, because you can just send to any other Lightning wallet anywhere.
   In the future, if better services appear, then the library can be changed.
 </details>